DrJupiter/ML-OPS-FINAL-24/reports/README.md

 > Answer:

 We used the third-party framework [Huggingface’s transformers](https://huggingface.co/docs/transformers/index) in our project.
 We used the pretrained Vision Transformer (ViT) model proposed in [# An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929).
 We loaded this model using transformers' `ViTImageProcessor.from_pretrained()`.
-This allowed us to easily download and use a strong model.
+This allowed us to easily finetune a good pretrained model.
 We then used transformers' `TrainingArguments` and `Trainer` to finetune the model.
-Here we had to define some helper function.
-Other than that the `Trainer` class did most of the work.
+The `ViT` framework also included helper functions for data preprocessing.

-Additionally we used `ViTImageProcessor` to process and transform it so it fit the model.
+We used these helper functions to build the data loader.

-We also used [Huggingface’s datasets](https://huggingface.co/docs/datasets/index) to find and load our data.
+We download our data with [Huggingface’s datasets](https://huggingface.co/docs/datasets/index).

 MORE?????
 ## Coding environment